Chimichurri

 Instructions

-• Place the parsley,cilantro, and oregano into the mortar and pestle.
-Pound and grind the herbs until they look finely minced.
-Be sure to take in the smells!
+• Place the oregano into the mortar and pestle.
+Pound and grind the herb until it becomes very aromatic.

-• Add the vinegar and oil.
-Using a spoon, mix everything together.
+• Add the vinegar and oil to the bowl and stir well.
 Taste for salt and pepper and adjust as desired.

-• You can store it in the refrigerator in an airtight container for a week or two, or you can use it immediately.
+• Use immediately or you can store it in the refrigerator in an airtight container for a week.
 The oil will solidify somewhat in the refrigerator, but stirring will help it loosen up.
 Allowing it to sit at room temperature for up to an hour will also allow the oil to liquify again.

 Notes

-You can freeze the chimichurri in ice cube trays or as a batch, for up to 3-6 months, depending on your freezer.
+You can freeze the Chimichurri in ice cube trays or as a batch, up to 3 months.
 Thaw in the refrigerator or at room temperature if using within a couple of hours.

 Nutrition chart does not include any added salt or black pepper.